areebm/blocksoid/README.md

-# blocksoid
+# Blocksoid

-My first Unity game
+My first Unity game and first software project as an undergraduate student.

+Install the apk file on Android to play